 The goal is to share this information as early as possible so that families can make their plans for the year.

-For the November/December and April/May (Pudong) trips, rosters will be posted before September 20th, 2015.
+For the both the Puxi and Pudong trips, rosters will be posted on or before November 30th, 2020.

-There will be once-a-week lunchtime meetings, plus a required overnighter/lock-in the one week before departure for students who will go to Microcampus.
+There will be once-a-week lunchtime meetings, plus a required overnight planning session two weeks before departure for students who will go to Microcampus.

 Absolutely!
 There will be many ways to support the program from here in Shanghai.
 Previous Microcampus groups have had an excellent "ground crew" of other Grade 8 students, who helped set up Skype transmissions, commented on journal and blog posts, and supported their friends and classmates throughout the process.

 Each student will develop a Wellness Plan before leaving Shanghai.
 This will include ideas about how to maintain a healthy balance in terms of physical, intellectual, emotional, and social wellness.
-Students will make good use of heart rate monitors to be sure they are in a good "zone" for fitness.
 Students will also make plans related to healthy eating, as well as making arrangements to check in with the school nurse and counselors from time to time.

-There will be a place to wash your own clothes.
-The quality of the washing machine might not be what you are used to, and you might find that hand-washing is a bit easier.
-All students will need to keep themselves well stocked with clean clothes in order to maintain good health (and good relations!).
+There will be a place to wash your own clothes on-site where we live.
+All students will need to keep themselves well stocked with clean clothes in order to maintain good health and good relations!

 You will need to bring a one-month supply of materials for cleaning and maintenance.